 This is also an important subject, especially if a vaccination is required.
 For example, some countries require proof of yellow fever vaccination and without it, you won’t get into the country.
 If the country has no firm requirements, then it all comes down to your own personal preference and safety.
 I always get the basic vaccinations but I typically choose not to do any others.
 For example, when visiting Asia, I got my Hep A and Hep B vaccination, along with Typhoid and yellow fever.
 Of course, there are some basic ones you may already have such as ( the metal one).
 Your best bet is to ask around, do some research, ask your doctor, or perhaps, visit a travel clinic.
 Warning: Travel medical clinics tend to charge a lot and push as many as they can.
 Be careful.

 Purchasing medical travel insurance is often a personal preference, although there are some countries that demand it, such as Cuba for instance.
 I always get travel medical insurance because it’s not that expensive and in the case of an accident, your medical bills can skyrocket quite quickly.
-I like having the piece of mind that I am covered in case of something serious happening.
+I like having the peace of mind that I am covered in case of something serious happens.
 In fact, even if you get a minor stomach sickness and require medication, you’re covered.
 Typically, the cost is a few hundred per month or less, but it all depends on where you’re going, how long you’re going for, and how old you are.
 It may also depend on activities you plan on doing, such as sky-diving or scuba diving.
 In addition, you’ll want to check if you need additional coverage for dependents as well.
 As far as trip cancellation and baggage insurance, that’s something I typically don’t get, unless it’s built into the price.
 Again, it’s all personal preference and totally up to you.

 Another very common question from people wanting to travel is how safe it is.
 Obviously, this will depend on where you’re going, but in my experience on six continents, I can say that I’ve never felt unsafe.
 Whether I was backpacking through Ethiopia, road tripping through the USA, or taking a bus across Southeast Asia, I’ve always felt safe and comfortable.
 However, each destination typically has their own scams to watch out for and to find these, it’s usually best to use Google, talk to people who’ve been there recently, read a Lonely Planet book, or search a site like Wiki Travel.
 Most scams deal with stealing goods but not in actually causing harm to you.
 At the same time, you may want to avoid places with government warnings in place.
-A lot of the time, these warnings are not all that accurate but if a country has a “no essential travel” warning, you’re travel insurance might not cover it, so it’s a good idea to find out first.
+A lot of the time, these warnings are not all that accurate but if a country has a “no essential travel” warning, your travel insurance might not cover it, so it’s a good idea to find out first.

 We’re working on a guide to all of the above travel precautions and will publish that shortly.
 Until then, check out our eBook on Amazon.
 It’s called Limitless Travel and it talks about everything you need to know to prepare, book, and enjoy your trip around the world.